What are they?

 Here's the application: Available in September, 2015

 International Programs Scholarship Endowment (IPSE)

-IPSE scholarships are available to UWSP continuing students who have been accepted into UWSP study abroad programs for the next academic year.
+IPSE scholarships are available to UWSP students accepted into UWSP study abroad programs for the next academic year.

 A substantial scholarship for a woman undertaking an international service learning project.
 Some of UWSP's study abroad trips do qualify!